voxpupuli/voxpupuli.github.io/_docs/how_to_run_tests.md

 export PUPPET_VERSION="~> 8.8.1"
 ```

-## Running the tests in a local ruby environment
+## Running the tests in a local Ruby environment

 ### Installing Dependencies

-Dependencies for running tests are installed as gems via bundler and will run in ruby 3.2 and newer (as of time of writing).
+Dependencies for running tests are installed as gems via bundler and will run in Ruby 3.2 and newer (as of time of writing).
 It should be trivial to install via your package manager or gem.

 #### Debian/Ubuntu